canndrew/netsim/docs/04_nat.md

 ```

 A full cone NAT maps a public `IP:port` to a LAN `IP:port` pair.
 Any external
 host can send data to the LAN IP through the mapped NAT IP and port.
 For
-example when `client1` connects to server using local source address
+example when `client1` connects to a server from it's internal address
-`192.168.1.46:12345`, NAT assings new port mappings, stores in them in the table
+`192.168.1.46:12345`, the NAT assings a new port mapping, stores it in the table
-and changes packet's source address to `53.198.141.83:1000` - that's the address
+and changes the outgoing packet's source address to `53.198.141.83:1000` - that's the address
-that `server` sees `client1`.
+that `server` sees `client1` as.
 Now if `client2` somehow gets to know those
-mappings it can use `client1` public IP and external port to send packets to
+mappings it can use `client1`'s public IP and external port to send packets to
-`client1` behind NAT.
+`client1` behind the NAT.
 So when `client2` sends a packet to `53.198.141.83:1000`,
-full conet NAT will forward this packet to `192.168.1.46:12345`.
+the full cone NAT will forward this packet to `192.168.1.46:12345`.

 We can simulate this behavior with netsim.
 First of all, we will update
-`server` node to send `client1`'s address over in-memory channel:
+`server` node to send `client1`'s address over an in-memory channel:

 ```rust
 let (server_addr_tx, server_addr_rx) = oneshot::channel();